devEdu-web/bossa-box-challenge/README.md

 ## Business logic
 - [x] Create endpoint to get all registered tools.
-- [ ] Create endpoint to return tools with an specific tag, using query params
+- [x] Create endpoint to return tools with an specific tag, using query params
 - [x] Create endpoint to register a new tool.
-  - [ ] Check if tags exists in database.
-  - [ ] Save tags if it doesn't exist.
-  - [ ] Get the id of tags saved.
-  - [ ] Get the id of the tool save.
-  - [ ] Create relation between the tool and tags.
 - [x] Create endpoint to delete a tool by its id.

 ## Authentication